atbcb/usab-uswds/_pvag/preamble.md

 A transportation seating area would be defined in V106.5 as an area, other than an assembly area, where fixed seats are provided for passengers.
 This section would require a minimum number of wheelchair spaces in transportation seating areas in accordance with Table V222.3.
 The table would reduce the number of wheelchair spaces as the total seating capacity of the transportation seating increases.
 For example, the table would require transportation seating areas with:

 - 100 seats to provide a minimum of 2 wheelchair spaces (2%);
 - 300 seats to provide a minimum of 5 wheelchair spaces (1.6%); and
 - 650 seats to provide a minimum of 7 wheelchair spaces (1%).

-The Survey of Income and Program Participation sponsored by the U.S. Census Bureau show among persons aged 15 and older 3.6 million (1.5%) used a wheelchair or scooter.[24](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#endnote24)
+The Survey of Income and Program Participation sponsored by the U.S. Census Bureau show among persons aged 15 and older 3.6 million (1.5%) used a wheelchair or scooter.<a href="#endnote24" aria-label="end note 24" aria-describedby="endnote24"><sup id="footnote24">[24]</sup></a>

 An exception is proposed for passenger vessels that provide more fixed seats in transportation seating areas than the vessel is permitted to carry.
 The proposed exception would permit the number of wheelchair spaces to be based on the maximum number of passengers that the passenger vessel is permitted to carry.